Type 1 diabetes: causes, diagnosis and treatment

 Type 1 diabetes care

-Type 1 diabetes care involves glucose monitoring, correct insulin dose administration, diet and physical activity.
+Type 1 diabetes care involves glucose monitoring, correct insulin dosing, diet and physical activity.